 Top 5 reasons for opting for an In-house development team:

-- Keep the organizational culture with a team that deeply understand the nuances of how your organization runs
+- Keep the organizational culture with a team that deeply understands the nuances of how your organization runs

 - Keep real-time communication easier and more effective